 Due to the high concentration of Airbus A320 family and A330 aircraft in our aircraft portfolio, our financial results may be adversely affected if the demand for these aircraft models declines, if they are redesigned or replaced by their manufacturer or if these aircraft models experience design or technical problems.
 As of December 31, 2012, 73.5% of the net book value of our aircraft portfolio was represented by Airbus aircraft.
 Our owned aircraft portfolio included 10 aircraft types, the five highest concentrations of which together represented 95.9% of our aircraft by net book value.
-The four highest concentrations were Airbus A320 aircraft, representing 35.5% of the net book value of our aircraft portfolio, Airbus A330 aircraft, representing 25.4% of the net book value of our aircraft portfolio, and Airbus A319 aircraft, representing 8.7% of the net book value of our aircraft portfolio.
+The four highest concentrations were Airbus A320 aircraft, representing 35.5% of the net book value of our aircraft portfolio, Airbus A330 aircraft, representing 25.4% of the net book value of our aircraft portfolio, Boeing 737 aircraft, representing 22.5% of the net book value of our aircraft portfolio.
 No other aircraft type represented more than 5% of our portfolio by net book value.
-In addition to our significant number of existing Airbus aircraft, as of December 31, 2012, we had 45 new aircraft on order, which included five A330 purchase and leaseback aircraft, six A320 aircraft (including two aircraft under a purchase and leaseback aircraft that are expected to be evaluated on an aircraft by aircraft basis if we do not enter into a firm commitment for such aircraft with American Airlines and five purchase rights as part of a Boeing order).
+In addition to our significant number of existing Airbus aircraft, as of December 31, 2012, we had 45 new aircraft on order, which included five A330 purchase and leaseback aircraft, six A320 aircraft (including two aircraft under a purchase and leaseback arrangement that had been cancelled as of the date of this report), and 34 Boeing 737 aircraft (including 11 American Airlines purchase and leaseback aircraft that are expected to be evaluated on an aircraft by aircraft basis if we do not enter into a firm commitment for such aircraft with American Airlines and five purchase rights as part of a Boeing order).
 In addition, we had a call option on five A320NEO purchase and leaseback aircraft, and had entered into sales contracts for four aircraft and executed a letter of intent to sell five aircraft.